jvlad/Generator-pm.yeoman.js/README.md

 [daviddm-url]: https://david-dm.org//generator-pm

 ## Thanks
-To __Carsten Dominik__ for the idea of Emacs Org-mode - a system for note-taking and project planning
+To __Carsten Dominik__ for the idea of Emacs Org-mode — a system for note-taking and project planning.
 References:
 * <http://orgmode.org/>
 * <https://www.youtube.com/watch?v=oJTwQvgfgMM>